Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset: Supplemental Material

 For the primary mass model, we adopt the standard priors used by the LVK~\cite{gwtc4pop}.
 To improve prior draw efficiency, we limit the prior on the redshift power-law index to $\mathcal U(0,10)$ as the entire posterior is contained above zero.

 We model the spline using 10 equally-log-spaced nodes between $m_1 = 2M_\odot$ and $m_1=200 M_\odot$.
 Other numbers of nodes produce no tangible differences in results and 10 nodes has the best evidence.
 The latent values of the spline nodes are sampled from independent normal distributions $\mathcal N(0,2)$ and are transformed to the unit interval with a sigmoid.
+We limit the overlap between the $\mu_{\chip}$ and $\chi_c$ priors to prevent degeneracy in the likelihood, as the population is dominated by the lower-mean Gaussian component.
 All priors are given in Tab.~\ref{tab:priors}.